alexwarstadt/data_generation/README.md

 If all dependencies are present in your workspace, this will generate the adjunct_island dataset in BLiMP.
 Generation will take a minute to begin, after which point the progress can be watched in outputs/benchmark/adjunct_island.jsonl.

+## Branches
+- With the exception of BLiMP, all project-specific code is kept in separate branches.
+BLiMP appears in master as a helpful examplar.
+- Major branches include:
+    - blimp
+    - imppres
+    - npi
+    - msgs
+    - structure_dependence qp

 ## Project Structure
 - The project contains the following packages: